Skip to main content

 CSV Export

-Export all job costing data to a CSV file for external analysis:
+Export job costing data to a CSV file for external analysis:

 1. Click Export to CSV in the toolbar